-An aquatic resources delineation survey was conducted on May 11 to 13 and June 16 and 17, 2021, in which all aquatic habitats within the FERC Project boundary and a surrounding 25-foot buffer (survey area) were mapped and various data were collected to further describe and analyze wetland, riparian, littoral, and lotic habitats.
+An aquatic resources delineation survey was conducted on May 11 to 13 and June 16 and 17, 2021, in which all aquatic habitats within the Borel FERC Project boundary and a surrounding 25-foot buffer (survey area) were mapped and various data were collected to further describe and analyze wetland, riparian, littoral, and lotic habitats.
 The survey area is discussed below in two sections: Upstream of the Auxiliary Dam (Upper Borel) and Downstream of the Auxiliary Dam (Lower Borel).
 These two sections are hydrologically connected by the Kern River but are influenced by independent and somewhat distinct hydrological inputs.
-Water levels in Lake Isabella are controlled by various human-made structures which influence the flow regime and inundation periods of aquatic resources in Lake Isabella.
+Water levels in Lake Isabella are controlled by various human-made structures which influence the flow regime and inundation periods of aquatic resources.
+The North Fork Kern River also influences the flow regime and inundation periods of aquatic resources in Lake Isabella.
 The hydrological conditions in Lower Borel function independently from those within Lake Isabella.
 Aquatic habitats in Lower Borel are influenced primarily by precipitation and stormwater flows from the adjacent hills and mountains and by the Kern River.